|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 5th Air Force, Service Command (5thAFSC).
 When lost, engines R2600-13 serial numbers 43-28340 and 43-28380.

-Took off from Biak Island (APO 920) at 0452am on an administrative flight bound for Tacloban Airfield on Leyte (APO 72).
+On December 23, 1944 at 4:52am took off from Biak Island (APO 920) piloted by Captain Thomas H. Lang, Jr. on an administrative flight bound for Tacloban Airfield on Leyte (APO 72).
+Weather was reported as overcast with unknown visibility and ceiling.
 Last seen on take off.
-Weather was reported as overcast with unknown visibility and ceiling.
+When this aircraft failed to arrive it was officailly declared Missing In Action (MIA).